kybe236/rhp/README.md

 ## Disclaimer

-This version is very early bugs can occur.

-be sure to open an github issue if you find any.
+be sure to open an github issue if you find any bugs.

 pls use code kybe for rusherhack too support me